codecontest-org/app/tests/firestore/README.md

 We do this using the standard node.js firebase SDK running off local firebase simulators.

-## Tesing Methodology
+## Testing Methodology

-These tests are designed to be a logical definition of the firestore rules defined for the parent project.
+These tests are designed to be a logical definition of the firestore rules for the parent project.
 As such, they are responsible for verifying _CRUD_ functionality of data in each defined collection.
 Each collection should be broken up into at least four tests.
 One for each function of _CRUD_.
 The individual tests should verify that permitted users can complete the relevant task.